The Virtual Currency Regulation Review: Germany

 To provide investors with sufficient information to make an informed investment decision, thereby reducing informational asymmetries and allowing for an efficient allocation of capital, securities laws set out formal prospectus requirements.

-As of 21 July 2019, the Prospectus Regulation11 provides a common legal basis for securities offerings in the European Union.
-The German Securities Prospectus Act (WpPG), which originally implemented the Prospectus Directive,12 now provides rules complementing the Prospectus Regulation.
+As of 21 July 2019, the Prospectus Regulation15 provides a common legal basis for securities offerings in the European Union.
+The German Securities Prospectus Act (WpPG), which originally implemented the Prospectus Directive,16 now provides rules complementing the Prospectus Regulation.
 Both legal acts require, first and foremost, securities within the meaning of MiFID II to be offered to the public.
-With respect to investments that do not qualify as securities, prospectus requirements under asset management laws may apply (see below).
+In addition, under the WpPG, issuers of electronic securities within the meaning of the eWpG have to publish a security information sheet, which can be described as a mini-prospectus.17 With respect to investments that do not qualify as MiFID II securities, prospectus requirements under asset management laws may apply (see below).

 Aside from liability provisions under the prospectus laws, issuers or offerors may be subject to prospectus liability under general civil law, which is not limited to the notion of securities under MiFID II.
 In this case, liability does not result from a responsibility regarding information in a prospectus, but rather the violation of an independent pre-contractual duty of disclosure.

 The German Capital Investment Code (KAGB) provides a comprehensive regulatory framework for the distribution, management and safekeeping of investment funds, and sets out organisational and transparency requirements for their managers and depositaries.
 It implements undertakings for collective investment in transferable securities (UCITS)22 and the Alternative Investment Fund Managers Directive (AIFMD).23 Prospective investors must be provided with detailed information in the form of a prospectus or offering memorandum.
 Failure to comply with the pertinent requirements will expose managers to liability claims.